a-hassanzadeh-h/Website/README.md

 ## Introduction

+Xeroxcore website shows of how to integrate with xeroxcore API and at the same time giving other developers a template site to copy and change for their own needs.
+This project is good for new Anuglar Developers trying to learn more about Angular.

 ### Getting started

 These instructions are aimed at helping you set up the project for development or testing purposes.